Ashwini-Rao/ExposingModelAsAPI/README.md

  # Closing Remarks
 > Here are a few other packages in R that help in exposing R models through API development:

-> **1. [DeployR](https://docs.microsoft.com/en-us/machine-learning-server/deployr/deployr-about)** - It is Microsoft's integration platform for R analytics inside web, mobile, desktop, dashboard as well as backend applications.
+ -  **[DeployR](https://docs.microsoft.com/en-us/machine-learning-server/deployr/deployr-about)** - It is Microsoft's integration platform for R analytics inside web, mobile, desktop, dashboard as well as backend applications

-> **2. [OpenCPU](https://www.opencpu.org/)** - Provides reliable and interoperable HTTP APIs for data analysis based on R. One of the likely one to choose for production.
+ -  **[OpenCPU](https://www.opencpu.org/)** - Provides reliable and interoperable HTTP APIs for data analysis based on R. One of the likely one to choose for production

-> **3. [Shiny](http://shiny.rstudio.com/)** - It is an R package that helps build interactive web applications from R.
+ -  **[Shiny](http://shiny.rstudio.com/)** - It is an R package that helps build interactive web applications from R

-> **4. [rApache](https://www.r-bloggers.com/exposing-r-script-as-api/)** - It is a project supporting web application development using the R.
+ - **[rApache](https://www.r-bloggers.com/exposing-r-script-as-api/)** - It is a project supporting web application development using the R